muhme/joomla-branches-tester/README.md

 # Docker based Joomla System Tests

-Running automated [Joomla system tests](https://github.com/joomla/joomla-cms/tree/4.4-dev/tests/System) with [Cypress](https://www.cypress.io/) in a [docker](https://www.docker.com/) container environment.
+Running automated [Joomla System Tests](https://github.com/joomla/joomla-cms/tree/4.4-dev/tests/System) with [Cypress](https://www.cypress.io/) in a [Docker](https://www.docker.com/) container environment in all four development branches.

 ![scripts/test.sh running screen shot](screen-shot.png)

-The idea is to have the current four Joomla branches (4.4-dev, 5.1-dev, 5.2-dev and 6.0-dev) available in parallel for Joomla system tests.
-The only requirement is the ability to run a bash script and Docker.
+The idea is to have all active Joomla development branches (currently 4.4-dev, 5.1-dev, 5.2-dev and 6.0-dev) available in parallel for Joomla System Tests.
+The test specifications are mostly branch-independent and you can quickly test a new test specification or an error on all four branches.
+As a prerequisite, it is sufficient to be able to run git, Docker and a bash script.
-The installation takes place in Docker containers and is automated with scripts.
+The installation takes place in seven Docker containers and is automated with scripts.
 The result is a pure Docker container installation without manual installations or configurations.

 The limitation (comparing to other test environments) is that there is only one PHP version and one database type.

 To simplify life, the standard Joomla images are used as starting point and overwritten with the Joomla source code from the various software branches.
-The Joomla installation itself is executed by Cypress spec.
+The Joomla installation itself is executed by the Cypress spec `Installation.cy.js` from the Joomla System Tests.

 ## Installation